 One 4-pin terminal block for form C relays that can be used, for example, to control a lock or an interface to a gate.
+If used with an inductive load, for example a lock, connect a diode in parallel with the load to protect against voltage transients.

 Function Pin Notes Specifications

 DC ground (GND) 1 0 V DC

 NO 2 Normally open.
 For connecting relay devices.
 Connect a fail-secure lock between NO and DC ground.
+The two relay pins are galvanically separated from the rest of the circuitry if the jumpers are not used.
 Max current = 2 A Max voltage = 30 V DC

-COM 3 Common NC 4 Normally closed.
+COM 3 Common

+NC 4 Normally closed.
 For connecting relay devices.
 Connect a fail-safe lock between NC and DC ground.

-The relay is galvanically separated from the rest of the circuitry if the jumpers are not used.
+The two relay pins are galvanically separated from the rest of the circuitry if the jumpers are not used.